 Children occasionally present with focal neurologic deficits or paralysis due to direct extension of the cancer into the spinal canal.
 Tumors in the neck or upper chest may cause Horner syndrome Horner Syndrome Horner syndrome is ptosis, miosis, and anhidrosis due to dysfunction of cervical sympathetic output.
 (See also Overview of the Autonomic Nervous System.)
 Horner syndrome results when the cervical... read more (ptosis, miosis, anhidrosis).
 They may also present with paraneoplastic syndromes Paraneoplastic Syndromes Paraneoplastic syndromes are symptoms that occur at sites distant from a tumor or its metastasis.
 Although the pathogenesis remains unclear, these symptoms may be secondary to substances secreted... read more , such as cerebellar ataxia, opsoclonus-myoclonus, watery diarrhea, or hypertension.

-Rare diseases that are associated with neural crest tumors include ROHHADNET (rapid-onset obesity with hypothalamic dysfunction, hypoventilation, autonomic dysregulation, and neuroendocrine tumors) which is associated with ganglioneuroblastomas and ganglioneuromas in the abdomen and lungs and congenital central hypoventilation syndrome, which is associated with neuroblastoma.
+Rare diseases that are associated with neural crest tumors (eg, neuroblastoma, ganglioneuroblastoma, ganglioneuroma) include ROHHADNET (rapid-onset obesity with hypothalamic dysfunction, hypoventilation, autonomic dysregulation, and neuroendocrine tumors) and congenital central hypoventilation syndrome.

 Routine prenatal ultrasonography occasionally detects neuroblastoma.
 Patients presenting with abdominal symptoms or a mass require CT or MRI.
 Diagnosis of neuroblastoma is then confirmed by biopsy of any identified mass.